Brass knuckles: Legality and distribution

 In Serbia, brass knuckles are legal to purchase and own (for people over 16 years old) but are not legal to carry in public.
 They are called боксер, literally 'boxer'.

-In Taiwan, according to the Law of the Republic of China, possession and sales of brass knuckles are illegal.
+In Taiwan, according to the law of the Republic of China, possession and sales of brass knuckles are illegal.
 Under the regulation, brass knuckles are considered weapons.
-Without the permission of the central regulatory agency, it is against the law to manufacture, sell, transport, transfer, rent, or have them in a collection or on display.
+Without the permission of the central regulatory agency, it is against the law to manufacture, sell, transport, transfer, rent, or have them in any collection or on display.

+In China, brass knuckles are legal as per the law of the People's Republic of China.
+According to Article 32 of the "Public Security Administration Punishment Law of the People's Republic of China", citizens can legally own them for self-defense, but they are prohibited items in certain places.
+For example, brass knuckles are not allowed to be carried when travelling on metro systems, buses, trains or other public transport.
+In ancient China, brass knuckles were popular, and were used regularly as a concealed weapon or self-defense tool.

-In the United States, brass knuckles are not significantly regulated at the federal level, but various state, county and city laws prohibit their purchase and/or possession.
+In the United States, brass knuckles are not prohibited at the federal level, but various state, county and city laws, and the District of Columbia, regulate or prohibit their purchase and/or possession.
+As of 2025, brass knuckles are prohibited in 20 states.
 Some state laws require purchasers to be 18 or older.
-Most states have statutes regulating the carrying of weapons, and many specifically prohibit brass knuckles or "metal knuckles".
-Where they are legal, brass knuckles can normally be purchased online or at flea markets, swap meets, gun shows, and at some sword and weapon shops.
-Some companies manufacture belt buckles or novelty paper weights that function as brass knuckles and are sold "for entertainment purposes only".
-Brass knuckles made of hardened plastic, rather than metal, have been marketed as "undetectable by airport metal detectors".
-Several states that ban brass knuckles also ban plastic knuckles.
-New York's criminal law statutes list both "metal knuckles" and "plastic knuckles" as prohibited weapons but do not define either.
+Most states have statutes regulating the carrying of weapons, and some specifically prohibit brass knuckles or "metal knuckles".
+Some companies manufacture belt buckles or novelty paper weights that function as brass knuckles.
+Brass knuckles made of plastic, rather than metal, have been marketed as "undetectable by airport metal detectors".
+Some states that ban metal knuckles also ban plastic knuckles.
+For example, New York's criminal statutes list both "metal knuckles" and "plastic knuckles" as prohibited weapons, but do not define either.